 Our schedules are already jam-packed with activities, and if you ever feel overwhelmed for it, listen to your body – to your emotions and feelings.
 Maybe you don’t have to make sure your child attends ALL the birthday parties they’re invited to, especially if they’re on at the same time but half an hour away from each other.
 Maybe it’s not a bad thing to introduce our children to the concept of making choices and living life at an acceptable pace, from an early age?

 If you honestly look at your schedule (your personal one or your family one), and it just looks too busy, it probably is.
 Just accept that cramming less in may be the simplest answer.
-Yes, it requires saying no and facing your FOMO, so we’ll talk about all this another time, shall we?
-Just say yes to the important stuff and say no to the rest.
+Yes, it does require making choices, saying no and facing your FOMO.
+But try to just say yes to the important stuff and say no to the rest.

 8. Stop multitasking and work out better ways of doing things